-War a means to peace
+WAR-A MEANS TO PEACE

 One of the great ironies of history is the attempt to reach a peace settlement by waging war.
 The famous Dutch author Frederik van Eeden (1860-1932) once told a story about peace ants who were always out to destroy the war ants in order to have peace.
 In the Middle East the peace ants and the war ants are busy fighting.
 "Sometimes there are wars that are necessary to obtain peace," declared Yael Dayan, a novelist and the daughter of the late Israeli war hero Moshe Dayan.

 In 1987 the resentment against Israel exploded into an uprising, dubbed the intifada, in urban and rural Palestinian neighbourhoods.
 It took the form of a "children's crusade."
 And today too, the media reports focus on the intifada.
-Stones are thrown, shots are fired, soldiers and children die.
-Markets are targeted by suicide bombers for the sake of peace.
-In1994 Shimon Peres proposed a plan for a Middle East common market.
-The reaction of the Arabs?
-"The Arab world," one Arab official commented, "is not in need of an institution or a development bank in which Israel participates."
-The divisions within the PLO also contribute to the Arab-Israeli conflict.
+Stones are thrown, shots are fired, soldiers and children die, and markets are targeted by suicide bombers-all for the sake of peace.

+In 1994 Shimon Peres proposed a plan for a Middle East common market.
+Arab reaction was predictable.
+"The Arab world," one official commented, "is not in need of an institution or a development bank in which Israel participates."

+Divisions within the PLO contribute to the Arab-Israeli conflict.
 There is a constant power struggle within the movement.
-The ongoing strife, as the mainstream PLO moved toward negotiations with the Israeli government, the Muslim Brotherhood's Hamas challenged it for the loyalty of the Palestinians.
-The engagement of the Israeli government in negotiations generated protests and violence from extremist groups in Israel.
-In this adversarial atmosphere peace making is a seemingly impossible task.
+And in the ongoing strife, as the mainstream PLO moved toward negotiations with the Israeli government, the Muslim Brotherhood's Hamas challenged it for the loyalty of the Palestinians.
+And on the other side, the engagement of the Israeli government in negotiations generated protests and violence from extremist groups in Israel.
+In this adversarial atmosphere peace-making is a seemingly impossible task.

-Conclusion

 What can the current peace efforts and deals achieve in the Middle East?
-Perfect peace and happiness can never be obtained in this world.
+Perfect peace is of course impossible.
 In his major work The Clash of Civilizations and the remaking of the world order Samuel P.Huntington claims that it is human to hate.
 "For self-definition and motivation people need enemies: competitors in business, rivals in achievement, opponents in politics.
 They naturally distrust and see as threats those who are different and have the capability to harm them.
 The resolution of one conflict and the disappearance of one enemy generate personal, social, and political forces that give rise to new ones."
-Huntington is right!
-His description of human nature fits the confession, "I have a natural tendency to hate God and my neighbour."
-(Heidelberg Catechism L.D.
-2, Q.A.5) We pray for peace in the Middle East.
-But any peace deal will only mean absence of war, a reprieve from the intifada and all the suffering it entails.
-We long for the shalom God the Father will give to His people when the Lord of glory returns to establish a new heaven and a new earth, a new Jerusalem, promised to all who fear Him.
+Huntington's analysis is right on, and his description of human nature fits the confession, "I have a natural tendency to hate God and my neighbour" (Heidelberg Catechism L.D.
+2, q.a.5).

+We pray for peace in the Middle East.
+But any peace deal will only mean a reprieve from the intifada and the suffering it entails.
+As Christians we long for more---for the shalom God the Father will give to His people when the Lord of glory, the Prince of true peace, returns to establish a new heaven and a new earth, a new Jerusalem, promised to all who fear Him.